 • Modular Construction: 1 custom modification can be installed or exchanged to fit your needs.

-• Data Transfer: With a secure wired connection, you can exchange information (not skills) with other machines in binary code at great speeds.
+• Data Transfer: With a secure wired connection, you can exchange information (not skills) with other machines in binary code at high speed.

 You must have GM permission and contextual logic.

-Water Affinity I Defensive You are unusually good at swimming.
+Water Affinity I Miscellaneous You are unusually good at swimming.

 • Swimmer: You swim at your full movement value, you can hold your breath for at least 5 minutes, and you take no harm from liquid pressure up to 50m depth.

-• Soothing Waves: Resting near any large body of liquid is considered comfortable for you.
+• Soothing Waves: Resting near any large body of liquid is comfortable for you, and you heal twice as fast when doing so.

 • Marine: You can roll to attack and dodge underwater (with appropriate weapons) without disadvantage.